Beauty Brands: Ownership

 In 2013, the company was purchased in part by Lyn Kirby, the former CEO of Ulta and the buyout group she works for based in California.
 Kirby bought the majority stake from Bob Bernstein.
 Bernstein will still have a minority interest in the company.
 The private-equity buyer and terms of the deal cannot be discussed by either party due to a confidentiality agreement.

 Kirby served as CEO of the company, while Rich Bos replaced David Bernstein as president while Bernstein continued to serve as a consultant.
 Bos spent more than two decades with Ulta, ultimately as the vice president of merchandising.

-In 2019, the founder of Beauty Brands, along with his son, former company CEO David Bernstein, won court approval in February to buy the Kansas City-based beauty and salon retailer, which filed for Chapter 11 bankruptcy in January of 2019.
+In 2019, the founder of Beauty Brands, along with his son, former company CEO David Bernstein, won court approval in February to buy the Kansas City-based beauty and salon retailer, which filed for Chapter 11 bankruptcy in January 2019.
 The Bernsteins took over the leases at 23 stores, including all 12 in the Kansas City area, and the Lenexa distribution center.
 A bulk of the stores are in Missouri and Kansas; the remaining six are in Iowa, Illinois, Colorado and Texas.
 Moving forward, the Bernstein's plan to re-establish the fundamentals that initially made Beauty Brands successful, including its customer-first approach that offers the right products, service and attitudes, and a culture that embraces a family and team-building attitude.